 - In Word, it’s easy to annotate the text using the track changes option

-- Responding using jing allows the teacher to comment on the text and point out strong or weak points whilst speaking
+- Responding using Jing allows the teacher to comment on the text and point out strong and weak points whilst speaking

 - How aware will learners be of the corrections made?